cyndilopez/LicensePlateRecognitionProject/README.md

 ![Main](../assets/page1.png?raw=true)

 ## Limitations
-Unfortunately, this app was created with limited API calls and or due to cost limitations, may be taken off the server it is currently hosted on.
+Unfortunately, this app was created with limited API calls or due to cost limitations, may be taken off the server it is currently hosted on.
 In the event that it does not work, please contact me at cyndilopez6@gmail.com.